spiritabsolute/database-synchronization-system/README.md

 In this state, you have a container with a rabbitmq and two containers with applications between which synchronization will occur.

-Hit up the following command to start working with the application on which db1 is located.
+In two different command line session hit up the following commands to start working with the applications on which db1 and db2 are located.
 ```
 docker-compose exec db1 bash
+docker-compose exec db2 bash
 ```
 This will open a new terminal inside the container.